impal0r/zack/README.md

 ![Screenshot of Zack in logisim](/images/zack.PNG)

  Zack is an demonstration of a 16-bit RISC computer implemented in logisim.
-It uses a non-standard instruction set, and includes an assembler (written in python) which translates from Intel-like assembly to bytecode, which can be loaded into memory manually.
-The default programs include noughts-and-crosses (aka. tic-tac-toe), a maze game, and some test programs.
+It includes a custom instruction set, with an assembler written in Python3 to convert code to bytecode in Logisim-format memory files.
+Deafult programs: noughts-and-crosses (aka. tic-tac-toe), a maze game, and some test programs.

- Zack has a relatively simple architecture, with a hardwired decoder and a 2-bit internal phase counter, and is connected to some memory-mapped IO for demonstration purposes (keyboard, text console, and a 16x16 LED matrix - all built-in logisim components).
-It has a ROM module which contains the "bios", and a RAM module for loading programs.
+ Zack uses a hardwired decoder (no microcode), a 2-bit internal phase counter, and hardwired registers, and is connected to some memory-mapped IO (keyboard, text console, and a 16x16 LED matrix - all built-in logisim components).
+It has a ROM module containing the "bios", and a RAM module into which programs must be manually loaded.

  The reason this project exists is an educational one: by building everything from the ground up, including designing my own instruction set, processor, IO layout, and assembly compiler, I learned a lot about the details and edge cases of this kind of system design, and hope to make something more complicated in the future.

-### Future:
+### Possible future improvements:
- - Write a program to test the instruction set
+ - Write a test suite for the instruction set
- - Make a version 2??
+ - Remake the whole thing better:
- - I have read that https://github.com/hneemann/Digital can be clocked much faster than logisim, and is still currently maintained, so if I go ahead and make a second version I'll very likely switch from logisim to Digital
+ - https://github.com/hneemann/Digital can be clocked much faster than logisim, and is still currently maintained (as of 2022), so if I go ahead and make a second version I'll very likely switch from logisim to Digital
- - Either use RISC-V in the next version, or write a C compiler, so that anyone trying to use this can retain some degree of sanity
+ - Either implement RISC-V in the next version, or write a C compiler, so that it can be easily used by more people

 ### Requirements
- - **Logisim** - I have used version 2.7.1 (the last version, as the main branch of logisim is ~~sadly~~ no longer maintained)
+ - **Logisim** - I have used version 2.7.1 (the last version, as the main branch of logisim is no longer maintained)
- - **Python 3** for programming Zack, as the assembler is written as a Python 3.7 script
+ - **Python 3** - the assembler is a Python 3.7 script

 ## Running Zack:
  - Open computer.circ with Logisim